jbytes1027/better-blogs-client/README.md

 # Better Blogs Client

-The frontend for Better Blogs, a reddit-like blog sharing platform.
+The frontend for Better Blogs, a reddit-like sharing platform for articles.
 Built to learn modern fullstack development.

 ## Projects Used